big-bag/GCP-OpenVPN-Stunnel/README.md

 # About
 This repository describes how to build an Alpine Linux image using a Packer, provision it using a Terraform and configure it using an Ansible on a free Compute Engine instance in the [Google Cloud Platform](https://cloud.google.com/free/).

 Work environment: I prefer to have different working environments (virtual machines) for different tasks.
-Here I use CentOS 7 on remote server from where all commands execute.
+Here I use CentOS 7 on remote server.

 * [Build image and upload to GCE](#build-image-and-upload-to-gce)
 * [Provision GCE instance](#provision-gce-instance)